-Bill is the current President for the Wolfpack Association - he is the former Treasurer.
-He served with Company D, 3rd Light Armored Infantry Battalion as an Infantry Scout (0311) from 1990 to 1991.
-During this time, he deployed with the Battalion for Combat Operations in support of Operations Desert Shield and Desert Storm.
+Billy is the current President of the Wolfpack Association - he is the former Treasurer.
+He enlisted in the Marine Corps in 1986 and served at NWS Yorktown, VA and with 1st Battalion, 9th Marines before he served with with the Wolfpack in Company D, 3rd Light Armored Infantry Battalion as an Infantry Scout (0311) from 1990 to 1991.
+During his time with the Wolfpack, Billy deployed with the Battalion for Combat Operations in support of Operations Desert Shield and Desert Storm.

-As Founding Member, Kim is the former Fundraising Chair and current Vice President of the The Wolfpack Association.
-He enlisted in the Marine Corps 1989 and served with 1st Battalion, 7th Marines as a Rifleman (0311) before his assignment to 3rd LAI Battalion in 1990 where he earned the secondary MOS, Light Armored Vehicle Crewman (0313).
+As a Founding Member, Kim is the current Vice President of the Wolfpack Association - he is the former Fundraising Chair.
+He enlisted in the Marine Corps in 1989 and served with 1st Battalion, 7th Marines as a Rifleman (0311) before his assignment to 3rd Light Armored Infantry Battalion in 1990 where he earned the secondary MOS, Light Armored Vehicle Crewman (0313).
 During his assignment to the Battalion, he participated in Operation Fiery Vigil in the Philippines (1990-1991), the 31st MEU (SOC) in Okinawa (1992) and Operation Restore Hope in Somalia (1992).
 Upon his EAS in 1993, he returned to the State of Texas where he again enjoyed Marine Corps Service with the Marine Corps Reserve Unit MAG-41 Crash Fire Rescue Team at Naval Air Station, Joint Reserve Base, Fort Worth Texas from 1995-1997.

 Kim has worked for several Hydraulic fracturing companies as a sand hauler, sand coordinator, field coordinator, frac sand procurement, management and logistics.
 He is currently employed as a Fleet Safety Compliance Manager for a major over the road trucking company.

-He lives in North Central Texas with his wife of 23 years, Peggy Marish.
+Kim lives in North Central Texas with his wife of 23 years, Peggy Marish.
 They have four adult boys - one of which is currently serving as a Utilities Marine at Camp Lejeune, NC.

 Dane is the current Secretary of the Wolfpack Association.
 He joined the Marine Corps in 2005.
-Upon Completing Recruit Training and School of Infantry, he was assigned to Apache Company, 3rd Light Armored Reconnaissance Battalion.
-In 2006, an deployed to Iraq for combat operations in support of Operation Iraqi Freedom 5-07 as an Infantry Scout (0311).
+Upon completing Recruit Training and School of Infantry, he was assigned to Apache Company, 3rd Light Armored Reconnaissance Battalion.
+In 2006, he deployed to Iraq for combat operations in support of Operation Iraqi Freedom 5-07 as an Infantry Scout (0311).
 In 2007, he again deployed to Iraq in support Operation Iraqi Freedom 6-08 as a Scout Team Leader.

-Venissa is the current Treasurer for the Wolfpack Association.
-She is the spouse of one of the Founding Members, Roger Combs who served with 3rd LAI and 3rd LAR from 1990-1994.
+Venissa is the current Treasurer of the Wolfpack Association.
+She is the spouse of one of the Founding Members, Roger Combs who served with 3rd Light Armored Infantry Battalion and 3rd Light Armored Reconnaissance Battalion from 1990-1994.
 Venissa has been with the Association since its inception in 2009.

 Venissa has a Bachelor of Science degree in Interdisciplinary Studies and an Associate of Science degree in Child Development.
-She was an Early Childhood Educator in a private school for 14 years and is entering her 11th year of teaching in Eagle Mountain – Saginaw ISD in northwest Tarrant Couny, Texas.
+She was an Early Childhood Educator in a private school for 14 years and is entering her 12th year of teaching in Eagle Mountain – Saginaw ISD in northwest Tarrant Couny, Texas.

 Sgt Hashem (Mohamed Sami Hashem), aka “Haji” was born in Egypt in 1969.
 At age 2 he migrated to the United States with his parents who sought better economic and educational opportunities.
 He grew up in Dallas, TX from where he enlisted in the Marine Corps in 1988.
-Even before graduating high school, he participated in the Delayed Entry Program while waiting his turn for bootcamp.
+Even before graduating high school, he participated in the Delayed Entry Program while waiting his turn for boot camp.
 “Haji” did not bother with any other branch of service recruiters.
 He wanted to be a Marine from early on and serve with the best fighting force in the world.
-When asked why he joined, he responded with,
+When asked why he joined, he responded:

 “In gratitude for what this great nation provided for my family, I wanted to give back in the form of military service.”

 Haji enlisted as a Light Armored Vehicle Repairman (2147) and completed both the basic course (hull, engine, transmission) and the advanced course (recovery and weapons systems repair).
-He is one of the first members of 3rd LAI having been assigned to the unit when it was still forming as Detachment in 29 Palms, CA in 1990.
-After returning from the advanced LAV Repairman Course in Aberdeen Proving Grounds, MD, he helped establish the battalion’s first and very own turret repair facility.
-Although most of his tour with the Wolfpack was spent as a battalion mechanic with Headquarters & Service Company, he spent considerable time attached to Bravo, Charlie, and Delta Companies as well.
+He is one of the first members of 3rd LAI having been assigned to the unit when it was still forming as a Detachment in 29 Palms, CA in 1990.
+After returning from the advanced LAV Repairman Course in Aberdeen Proving Grounds, MD, he helped establish the Battalion’s first and very own turret repair facility.
+Although most of his tour with the Wolfpack was spent as a Battalion mechanic with Headquarters & Service Company, he spent considerable time attached to Bravo, Charlie, and Delta Companies as well.

 Haji’s native Arabic fluency and Muslim upbringing proved invaluable to the Wolfpack during combat operations in Operations Desert Shield / Desert Storm.
 He often served double duty as an LAV mechanic and the resident Arabic interpreter.
 Additionally, he provided Arabic lessons and cultural awareness classes to the Marines to better prepare them for any interaction with friendly local or enemy encounters.
 Eventually he was slotted to perform full-time linguistic duties with the Command Operations Center and served as the translator between Allied Arab forces and Task Force Sheppard.
-As the forward-most deployed interpreter with U.S. Forces, he was awarded the Navy Commendation Medal for his efforts interrogating over 500 Iraqi enemy prisoners of war that extracted vital intelligence benefiting the Wolfpack’s missions.
+As the forward-most deployed interpreter with U.S. Forces, he was awarded the Navy Commendation Medal for his efforts interrogating over 500 Iraqi enemy prisoners of war that extracted vital intelligence benefiting the Wolfpack’s mission.